 Overview

-New York State encourages the use of living shorelines or natural/nature-based features (NNBF), where appropriate, as alternatives to traditional shoreline armoring.
-NNBF offer opportunities to reduce risk from flooding and erosion while also being more adaptable to changing conditions and providing additional benefits such as habitat provision.
-Little information has been collected to allow for comparative analysis of the performance and benefits of varying shoreline treatments.
-The “Statewide Shoreline Monitoring Framework”, sponsored by the National Oceanic and Atmospheric Administration (NOAA), Department of State (DOS), and New York State Energy Research and Development Authority (NYSERDA), was advanced with the aim of developing standardized shoreline monitoring protocols for NYS.
-The main objective of this Framework is to help decision makers determine which benefits are realized at shoreline sites.
+New York State encourages the use of living shorelines - or natural/nature-based features (NNBF)- to enhance resiliency in locations where they are determined appropriate alternatives to traditional shoreline armoring.
+NNBF offer opportunities to reduce risk from flooding and erosion while also being more adaptable to changing conditions and providing additional benefits such as habitat for fish and wildlife.
+However, insufficient information exists regarding the effectiveness of NNBF compared to more traditional approaches, lacking a standard methodology and long-term observation.
+This does not allow for comparative analysis of the performance and benefits of varying shoreline treatments.
+The Department of State (DOS) launched a multiphase effort known as the “Statewide Shoreline Monitoring Framework” initiative to provide clear and consistent information to those planning projects to improve their shoreline resiliency.
+The main objective of this initiative is to help decision makers determine which benefits are realized at shoreline sites and to relate that to the treatment option that was applied at that site.

 Audience